 Applications for Shares in the relevant Fund may be made through the Administrator.
-Initial subscriptions should be made by all investors using an Application Form obtained from the Administrator and shall be submitted to the Administrator by fax, or as agreed with the Administrator with the original to follow promptly by post to the Administrator.
+Initial subscriptions should be made by all investors using an Application Form obtained from the Administrator and shall be submitted to the Administrator with the original to follow promptly by post to the Administrator.
 Once submitted the Application Form shall, subject to applicable law and regulation, be irrevocable and binding on the investor.